 The historical intersection of communications and environment is my passion and main topic.
-I studied history of media and history of technology as a grad student because I encountered a good many interested questions while covering capital hill in Washington DC during the great energy crisis of the 20th century.
-That experience convinced me that journalists who write about orphaned historical topics have an ethical responsibility to continue their research. — Bill Kovarik
+I studied history of media and history of technology as a grad student because I encountered many interesting questions while covering capitol hill in Washington DC during the great energy crisis.
+I was also convinced me that journalists who write about orphaned topics have an ethical responsibility to continue their research as history. — Bill Kovarik

 Interviews & panels (2012-13)